niccdevs/niccdevs/README.md

 ### Personal Stuff:

-- I'm developing as a hobby since 3 and a half years.
+- I'm developing as a hobby since 4 years.
 - Ask me about anything, I am happy to help.

 ### Current Projects: